gsf/whiskers.js/README.md

 -----

-Whiskers keeps templates readable by limiting tags to variables, statements ("for" and "if"), partials, and comments.
+Whiskers keeps templates readable by limiting tags to variables, statements ("for", "if", and "else"), partials, and comments.

 Variable tags retrieve data from the context.
 They may use dot notation: